A large sieve inequality for characters to quadratic moduli: Introduction.

-and thus demonstrated, in the case of square moduli, that the conjectural bound \eqref{conjecturalbound} also holds for all $N$ satisfying $Q^2\ll N\ll Q^2\sqrt{Q}$.
-The inequality \eqref{baierzhaosq}, and slight generalisations of it, have been used in \cite{bomvino,baker3} to study the distribution of primes in arithmetic progressions, in \cite{igorlee,bankspappalardishparlinski} to study elliptic curves over finite fields, in \cite{bourgainfordshparlinski} to study Fermat quotients, in \cite{bomvino,matomaki} to study the representations of primes, and in \cite{lowly} to study one-level density estimates for elliptic curve $L$-functions.
+provided that $\vartheta>\tfrac59$.
+We note here that, using a Bombieri-Vinogradov type result of Baker \cite{baker3}, which itself makes use of \eqref{baierzhaosq}, it is possible to show that any $\vartheta>\tfrac12$ is admissible.
+Note that, as $\vartheta\to\tfrac12$, the density of the set $\mathscr{T}_\vartheta$ approaches that of the set considered in the groundbreaking work of Friedlander and Iwaniec \cite{fi}, though the treatment of the sets $\mathscr{T}_\vartheta$ is significantly less involved, illustrating the strength of the result of Baker \cite{baker3}.
+We remark that, under a certain Elliot-Halberstam type conjecture, the set $\mathscr{T}_\vartheta$ contains infinitely-many primes whenever $\vartheta>0$.
 Our primary interest in this article, is to fully generalise \eqref{baierzhaosq} to arbitrary integer polynomials $f:\nn\hookrightarrow\nn$ of degree two, so that further applications of the large sieve inequality may be realised.
-In this direction, we offer the following result. \begin{theorem} Suppose that $f:\nn\hookrightarrow\nn$ is a strictly increasing polynomial of degree two, with leading coefficient $A$ and discriminate $\Delta_f$.
+In this direction, we offer the following result. \begin{theorem} Suppose that $f:\nn\hookrightarrow\nn$ is a strictly increasing polynomial of degree two, with leading coefficient $A$ and discriminant $\Delta_f$.
 Then, for any $N\geqslant3$, if $Q\geqslant|\Delta_f|/A^2$ is sufficiently large that $3AQ^2\geqslant f(Q)$, then we have

-where the implied constant depends on $\varepsilon$ alone. \end{theorem} The above improves the trivial bound \eqref{trivial} in the range $f(Q)\ll N\ll f(Q)^2$, and confirms the conjectural bound \eqref{conjecturalbound} in the non-trivial range $f(Q)\ll N\ll f(Q)\sqrt{Q}$.
+where the implied constant depends on $\varepsilon$ alone. \end{theorem} The above improves the trivial bound \eqref{trivial} in the range $f(Q)\ll N\ll f(Q)^2$, and moreover confirms the conjectural bound \eqref{conjecturalbound} in the non-trivial range $f(Q)\ll N\ll f(Q)\sqrt{Q}$.
 Now, we may follow a standard procedure, involving Gau\ss\:sums, to derive from Theorem~\ref{thm} an analogous large sieve inequality pertaining to multiplicative characters to moduli in the set $f(q\leqslant Q)$.
 Results in this direction can be used to derive mean-value estimates for Dirichlet polynomials twisted by the aforementioned family of multiplicative characters, which in turn can be used to study the horizontal distribution of zeros of Dirichlet $L$-functions.
 Such results, often referred to as zero-density estimates, concern the number